-The SRVSS Office provides services to victims/survivors of power-based personal violence (sexual assault, relationship violence and stalking) regardless of gender, age, race, color, religion, sexual orientation, national origin, disability, or identity as a disabled veteran or veteran of the Vietnam era.
+SRVSS provides services to victims/survivors of power-based personal violence (sexual assault, relationship violence and stalking) regardless of gender, age, race, color, religion, sexual orientation, national origin, disability or identity as a disabled veteran or veteran of the Vietnam era.

-- You have to right to culturally competent services that respect you and your personal values and opinions
+- You have the right to culturally competent services that respect you and your personal values and opinions.

-- You have to right to respectful treatment of confidential information
+- You have the right to respectful treatment of your information.

-- You have the right to access to your individual records
+- You have the right to access you records of services through SRVSS.

 Additionally, through the United States Congress the "Campus Sexual Assault Victims' Bill of Rights" was enacted in 1992 as a part of the Higher Education Amendments of 1992 (Public Law: 102-325, section 486(c)).